Tarachand Barjatya

+Life

 He was born in Kuchaman City in Rajasthan in a Marwari Jain Family in 1914.
 He studied at Vidyasagar College, Calcutta.
 He established Rajshri Pictures (P) Ltd. in 1947.
 Some of the notable films produced by him are Dosti, Jeevan Mrityu, Uphaar, Piya Ka Ghar, Saudagar, Geet Gaata Chal, Tapasya, Chitchor, Dulhan Wahi Jo Piya Man Bhaye, Ankhiyon Ke Jharokhon Se, Sawan Ko Aane Do, Taraana, Nadiya Ke Paar, and Saaransh.
 He died in 1992.
 His grandson Sooraj R. Barjatya is a successful film producer and director and his granddaughter is Kavita K. Barjatya.